kflmiami420/ESP8266-Wardriving/README.md

 Here's a breakdown of the code:

-The provided code appears to be an Arduino sketch written for an ESP8266-based device.
+The Arduino sketch written for an ESP8266-based device.
 It involves using various libraries to perform tasks such as displaying information on an SSD1306 OLED screen, connecting to Wi-Fi networks, reading GPS data using TinyGPS++, and logging network information to an SD card.

 Here's a breakdown of the code: